Doulu Zhuan

-Doulu Zhuan (豆盧瑑) (died January 24, 881), courtesy name Xizhen (希真), was an official of the Chinese dynasty Tang Dynasty, serving as a chancellor during the reign of Emperor Xizong.
+Doulu Zhuan (豆盧瑑) (died January 24, 881), courtesy name Xizhen (希真), was an official of the Chinese Tang dynasty, serving as a chancellor during the reign of Emperor Xizong.
 When the agrarian rebel Huang Chao captured the Tang capital Chang'an, Doulu was unable to flee; he was then executed by Huang's new state of Qi.

 Background

 It is not known when Doulu Zhuan was born.
-His family was, according to the Old Book of Tang, from the Hedong (河東) region — i.e., modern Shanxi — but, according to the New Book of Tang, from Henan Municipality (河南) — i.e., the region of the Tang Dynasty eastern capital Luoyang.
+His family was, according to the Old Book of Tang, from the Hedong (河東) region — i.e., modern Shanxi — but, according to the New Book of Tang, from Henan Municipality (河南) — i.e., the region of the Tang dynasty eastern capital Luoyang.
 All that was recorded about his ancestry was that his grandfather Doulu Yuan (豆盧願) and father Doulu Ji (豆盧籍) passed the imperial examinations in the Jinshi class, as the table of the chancellors' family trees in the New Book of Tang did not include his family, as it only listed, among the Doulus, the earlier chancellor Doulu Qinwang, and did not indicate that there was any relations between Doulu Qinwang and Doulu Zhuan.